Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Introduction

+Far-field imaging with photomodulation spectroscopy (PMS) techniques introduce an excitation beam normal to the PhC surface that scans the PhC surface and perturbs the optical field by modulating the refractive index.
+The highest spatial resolution is achieved with electron or ion beam PMS scans, either with pulsed~\cite{brenny2016near, choi2013observation, kuttge2010ultrasmall} or continuous wave (cw)~\cite{mcgehee2017two} sources probing the resonance.
+It should be noted that exposure to ion and electron beams lowers the Q of the resonator, and in fact this technique is also being purposefully used to irreversibly alter or tune PhCs.
 Ultrafast PMS experiments were demonstrated by Bruck et al.~\cite{bruck2016all,BruckAndMuskens2015device}, where the mode profile is imaged (and tuned) with an ultraviolet beam.
 Their method is rooted in a shift of the refractive index due to the Drude-like dispersion of a dense free-carrier plasma.
 This type of direct index perturbation needs a high concentration of carriers, and thus high-power optical excitation that can only be maintained on the picosecond scale due to risk of damage by photo-oxidation.
 The advantage then is the information in the time domain.
 However, picosecond-pulse excitation is not suitable for high-Q resonators, where the photon lifetime exceeds the lifetime of the carriers.

 Thermal PMS is a method that is attractive due to its universality and ease of use.
 A pump beam is used to locally heat the PhC, and the resulting thermal change in refractive index leads to a shift in resonance frequency.
 Previously, our group has shown that with local thermal tuning the mode profile of a high-Q cavity can be recovered with a resolution that is limited by thermal diffusion~\cite{lian2016measurement,sokolov2015local, perrier2020thermo}.
 The effective spot size depends on the surrounding medium and it is generally much larger than the optical pump spot, so that even after deconvolution a moderate resolution remains~\cite{Lian:Profiles}.